Dan J. Harkey

 Spoiled Children Always demand preferential treatment:

-Injection of Fiat Currency causes Inflation, which causes the erosion of purchasing power, which keeps ordinary people on a financial treadmill:
+The injection of Fiat Currency causes inflation, which causes the erosion of purchasing power, which keeps ordinary people on a financial treadmill:

 All the false entitlements, unearned freebies, corporate crony handouts, tax preferences for friends of the system, and free lunches will cease to exist.
-Since about 2/3rds of the population currently look forward to government transfer payments and redistribution benefits in multiple forms, there could be riots on the street.
-You can't take away what I am entitled to, even though I didn't earn it.
+Since about two-thirds of the population currently looks forward to government transfer payments and redistribution benefits in multiple forms, there could be riots on the streets.
+You can’t take away what I am entitled to, even though I didn’t earn it.

 All products, goods, and services will cost more because the value of each dollar will go down.
 We are experiencing that daily.
-How much-depreciated value will occur in the dollar's purchasing power remains to be seen.
-I guess that our purchasing power could go down by 40% to 50% in a 3 to 5-year time frame.
+The extent to which the dollar’s purchasing power will depreciate remains to be seen.
+It is assumed that our purchasing power could decrease by 40% to 50% over a 3- to 5-year time frame.
 The question remains when.
 Also, if nothing is done, hyperinflation will eventually erode the quality of life in America, except for the top 1% who will continue to make money on financial repression.

-The question remains when?
-Also, if nothing is done, hyperinflation will eventually erode all quality of life in America to a peasant status, except for the top 1% who use high-leverage strategies, while governments around the world continue down the path of systematic financial repression.
+The question remains. n Also, if nothing is done, hyperinflation will eventually erode all quality of life in America to a peasant status, except for the top 1% who use high-leverage strategies, while governments around the world continue down the path of systematic financial repression.